buglavecz/nuxt-ssr-api-logger/README.md

 ## Features
 - 👁️ Default show log information only on development mode in your terminal
 - 🦾 Use `forceShowInProduction` module option, if you want show SSR calls in production environment
+- 🚫 Use `disable` module option, if you want disable logging

 ## Quick Setup